-PT18 products applied as bait or spot applications could be broadly defined as products in the form of gel, blocks, liquids, granule, or powder, containing both food attractants and an insecticide active substance.
 The ECHA EG initially considered that bees may forage directly on sugar-containing bait products.
-However, literature research and ASO consultations showed that there is no data that confirms this assumption.
+However, the literature search and ASO consultations showed that there is no data that confirms this assumption.
 During an ASO consultation conducted in 2022, several peer-reviewed publications were submitted which indicate that the attractiveness of bait products is low for insect pollinators in general and for bees in particular.
 Firstly, the publications showed that baits in solid form are not attractive to bees because the bees prefer to access sugar in liquid form.
 This is because bees have mouthparts that are used to lap nectar, to ingest it by dipping their tongue into and then extracting it from the nectar (Kim et al., 2011).
-Lapping is thus not possible for solid baits and also limited for high viscosity baits.
-In this regard, Nicolson (2013) also showed that honeybees prefer to forage on less viscous nectar.
-Secondly, studies have shown that as long as food alternatives such as honey, nectar or pollen were available, bees prefer to move to these sources instead of sugar-containing baits (Toledo-Hernández et al., 2021; Mangan et al., 2009)
+Lapping is thus not possible for solid baits and limited for high viscosity baits.
+In this regard, Nicolson et al. (2013) also showed that honey bees prefer to forage on less viscous nectar.
+Secondly, studies have shown that as long as food alternatives such as honey, nectar or pollen were available, bees prefer to move to these sources instead of sugar-containing baits (Toledo-Hernández et al., 2021; Mangan et al., 2009).